 Most cloud spend management platforms can operate as a stand alone solution or be easily integrated with buy-side procurement and financial systems and supply-side estimating and order processing platforms.
 Check to see if your cloud spend management vendor has an open web services API and can evidence how they integrate and compliment enterprise wide deployments of SAP, Oracle etc.

-Only with granular, real time data can procurement professionals gain the insights they need to make informed business decisions.
-The optimum platform provides specification level reporting on every transaction locally, regionally and globally and in real time, enabling management to deliver the savings and efficiencies possible from complex expenditure.
+Only with granular data can procurement professionals gain the insights they need to make informed business decisions.
+The optimum platform provides specification level reporting on every transaction locally, regionally and globally, enabling management to deliver the savings and efficiencies possible from complex expenditure.

 The Claritum platform can help you control your tail spend through achieving visibility of your spend and helping you manage your supplier base.
 Our system allows you to automate your order process, set up and manage supplier profiles, set contract terms and rate and monitor your suppliers based on their performance and value to your company.
 Our reporting capabilities allow you to analyse your spend with suppliers to a detailed level and provide you with data in real time.